 The global ‘ambulance chasers’ of the 21st century, these law firms with international reach will flock like vultures to a carcass, circling wherever the next economic crisis or civil war looms., For example, the economic reforms that the Argentinian government put in place after the economic crisis of 2001 led to more than 40 ISDS cases from corporations looking for compensation for lost profits.
 Awards against the country mounted to more than US$1.15 billion by the end of 2008.
 According to TNI, that would have paid the equivalent salaries of 150,000 Argentinian public sector teachers, or 95,800 doctors.

 Clyde and Co was the first foreign law firm to open an office in post-Gaddafi Libya, anticipating disputes as a result of regime change.
-Peter Hirst, one of the partners at law firm Clyde & Co, is anticipating that the next ambulance the arbitration industry will be chasing, will be Brexit.
-Hirst predicts that, in the event of a no-deal Brexit, the London-based financial sector will use ISDS to attempt to recoup lost profits.
-In a blog post entitled ‘ISDS: the Brexit lawsuits the UK should be worried about’ he concludes: ‘Brexit has just become a lot less boring if you are an investment treaty arbitrator.’
+On a blog site to which Peter Hirst, one of the partners at law firm Clyde & Co, contributes, a writer from the University of Westminster anticipates that the next ambulance the arbitration industry will be chasing, will be Brexit.
+Ioannis Glinavos predicts that, in the event of a no-deal Brexit, the London-based financial sector will use ISDS to attempt to recoup lost profits.
+In a blog post entitled ‘ISDS: the Brexit lawsuits the UK should be worried about’ they conclude: ‘Brexit has just become a lot less boring if you are an investment treaty arbitrator.’